 A truly powerful, emotional, and ultimately uplifting film, More To Live For chronicles the lives of three extraordinary men suffering from leukemia, whose lives depend on finding the perfect bone marrow match.
 Take an inspirational journey with Seun Adebiyi, a US Winter Olympic hopeful in the harrowing sport of Skeleton Racing, fifteen-time Grammy Award winner Michael Brecker, who conquered substance abuse only to face another life-altering trial; and James Chippendale, a successful entrepreneur who sees leukemia as a new challenge, morphing from party boy into philanthropist and founder of the Love Hope and Strength Foundation.
 Their unrelated paths become connected in a desperate fight for survival and a singular mission: to bring awareness about bone marrow donation to the millions of people who could save a life today.
 A film of tragedy and loss, strength and hope, More to Live For presents the stories of three individuals facing life and death and their commitment to making a difference.
 These deeply personal accounts of confronting illness will inspire hope and action, leaving the viewer empowered to become part of the cure.

 The heartland is getting a transplant, and its new heart is pumping oil.
 Director Noah Hutton takes us to the town of Stanley, North Dakota (population 1,300), sitting atop the largest oil discovery in the history of the North American continent.
-Through revealing interviews and breathtaking imagery of the northern plains, Crude Independence is at once a riveting journey through the timeline of a modern day gold rush and a rumination on the present state and the uncertain future of small town America—tale of change at the hands of the global energy market and America’s unyielding thirst for oil.
+Through revealing interviews and breathtaking imagery of the northern plains, Crude Independence is at once a riveting journey through the timeline of a modern day gold rush and a rumination on the present state and the uncertain future of small town America—a tale of change at the hands of the global energy market and America’s unyielding thirst for oil.
 We meet John Warberg, a lifelong farmer who owns the same section of land his grandparents first homesteaded over a century ago.
 And in a boisterous group interview behind the local bar, we meet the oil workers who have been forced to stay at the Stanley Motel, then in run-down trailers as the motel fills up as a result of the housing shortage in this rural area.
 The county sheriff tells us about the three signs of this oil boom: “First your motel fills up, then your bars, and lastly, your jails.”
 Crude Independence puts this modern day oil boom in endearing and captivating human terms while still managing to explore the larger issues of energy dependence, political alignment, and soaring gas prices.

 Read What’s In Print